-You are investing $200 a month into a counter.
-The average purchase price of the counter is $10, and the fees that you have to pay is $5.
+If you invest $200 a month into a counter, where its average purchase price of the counter is $10, and the fees you pay is $5:

 You will be refunded the amount a few days after the purchase date.

-After your funds have been invested into a counter, you will receive a statement by mail that shows you:
+After your funds have been invested into a counter, you will receive a statement by mail which shows:

-- The number of units of the counter you’ve purchased
+- Number of units of the counter purchased

-At the end of each month, you will receive a statement as well.
+At the end of each month, you will also receive a statement.

 This statement includes: